baokhoavu/Neadless/README.md

 # Neadless

-A modern, performant blog application built with Next.js 14 and Contentful CMS, designed for seamless content management and optimal user experience.
+A modern, high-performance blog application built with Next.js 14 and Contentful CMS, designed for seamless content management and a great user experience.

-## 🚀 Features
+## Features

 - **Next.js 14 with App Router**: Leveraging the latest Next.js features for superior performance and developer experience
 - **Static Site Generation (SSG)**: Pre-rendered pages for lightning-fast load times and excellent SEO